 Method 2 – Hide Products with WooCommerce Password Protected Categories

-1. Create a main password protected category to hide products
+1. Create a main protected category to hide products

 The first step is to create a main product category for your WooCommerce hidden store and protect it, either with a password or user login.
-By having one password protected category, you can then structure your entire store within this category:
+By having one protected category, you can then structure your entire store within this category:

-- In the WordPress admin for your website, go to Products > Categories.
+- In the WordPress admin for your website, go to Products → Categories.
 This is the standard WooCommerce category page, except that you will see a ‘Visibility’ section at the bottom left when you create or edit a category.
-This has been added by the WooCommerce Password Protected Categories plugin.
+This has been added by the WooCommerce Protected Categories plugin.

 - Add a new category and call it anything you like.
 This will be the name of your WooCommerce hidden store.

 Password protected categories is a good option for most WooCommerce hidden stores because you don’t have to manage individual logins for each user.
 Everyone shares the password to your hidden shop, or you can give a different password to each person.
 Alternatively, choose the user or role protection options if you want each customer to have their own user account.

-2. Add any sub-categories to your WooCommerce hidden store
+2. Add sub-categories to your WooCommerce hidden store

 You can divide your WooCommerce hidden store into multiple categories if you like.
 (If not, skip ahead to step 3.)

-- Select your main password protected category as the ‘Parent’.
+- Select your main protected category as the ‘Parent’.

 - Leave the visibility as ‘Public’.
-This is because the sub-category (and its products) will automatically be hidden using the same password.
+This is because the sub-category (and its products) will automatically be hidden using the same type of protection.

-Once a customer enters the correct password on your main category page, it will unlock the entire WooCommerce store and all the hidden products.
-This saves them having to re-enter the password for each product as they navigate around the shop.
+Once a customer enters the correct password or logs into their user account, it will unlock the entire WooCommerce store and all the hidden products.
+This saves them having to re-enter a password for each product as they navigate around the shop.

-Note: If you want to create separate password protected categories that are unrelated to each other, that’s fine.
+Note: If you want to create separate protected categories that are unrelated to each other, that’s fine.
 You might want to do this if you want to create different private areas of your shop for different customers.
-For example, a photographer might create a separate password protected category to sell the photos for each client.
-You can then have a central WooCommerce customer login form which will direct each customer to their hidden category.
+For example, a photographer might create a separate hidden category to sell the photos for each client.
+You can then have a central login form which will direct each customer to their hidden category.

-3. Hide products by adding them to a password protected category
+3. Hide products by adding them to a protected category

-Next, it’s time to put your products within the password protected categories you just created.
+Next, it’s time to put your products within the protected categories you just created:

-- Go to the Products section of the WordPress admin.
+- Go to the Products section of the WP admin.